ARCHIVED: What is AFS?

 IU.EDU.
 For more information, see the Knowledge Base

-document The Research File System (RFS) at Indiana University
+document ARCHIVED: Research File System (RFS) at Indiana University

 AFS stands for the Andrew File System, a distributed file system.
 AFS is conceptually similar to NFS (Network File System) in that it allows you to share disk space among hosts, but AFS accomplishes this in a different way.